dani-amirtharaj/Social-unrest-prediction/README.md

 #### Headlines Models:
 For obtaining results of the headlines model, run headlines_dataset.ipynb and execute all cells for executing all ML models.

-* Both datasets use the same underlying python files for computing the sentiment.
-* Results are provided in a tabular format and with graphs for the continual prediction model.
+Note: Both datasets use the same underlying python files for computing the sentiment.
+Results are provided in a tabular format and with graphs for the continual prediction model.

 ### UI